Eli Zibin

 Two chart examples from the example app

-These are two of a couple of concrete chart patterns I helped ship in Victory Native XL: a dashed-axis area chart (with nice gradients!) and a donut-style pie chart configuration (the gif is a bit artifacty) (among others).
+These are two of a couple of concrete chart patterns I helped ship in Victory Native XL: a dashed-axis area chart (with nice gradients!) and a donut-style pie chart configuration (the gif is a bit artifacty), (among others).

 What I actually worked on

 A big part of my work was supporting different chart styles and improving the implementation details around them so they are flexible without being fragile.
-The goal was always to keep the API usable while making behavior predictable for real product workloads and trying to maintain compatibility with the existing API.
+The goal was always to keep the API usable while making behavior predictable for real workloads and trying to maintain compatibility with the existing API.

 Maintenance is part of the job